Can you connect powered speakers to an amplifier or can you use active speakers with an amplifier?

 RCA Cables with XRL Adapters

 You can make use of analog RCA cables.
 RCA cables are used to connect devices like VCRs and DVD players to TV sets or CD players to stereo receivers.
+For example, this is a common way to connect a smart TV to an amplifier.

 The RCA should be connected to the XLR male adapters on the active speakers.
 It is recommended that you get the short cables and not the solid one-piece as they might cause grounding issues and won’t fit in the back of the receiver.